matter-labs/zksync-web-era-docs/docs/dev/README.md

 # Introduction to zkSync for Developers

 **zkSync** is a trustless protocol that utilises [ZK Rollup technology](/faq/tech.md#zk-rollup-architecture) to provide scalable low-cost payments on Ethereum.
-It uses zero-knowledge proofs to store all funds in a smart contract on the mainchain, while computation and storage are performed off-chain.
+It uses zero-knowledge proofs to store all funds in a smart contract on the mainchain, while computation and storing data are performed off-chain.

+In ZK rollups, transactions are "rolled up" into a single batch, called the _rollup block_.
-For every rollup block, a state transition zero-knowledge proof (SNARK) is generated and verified by the mainchain contract.
-This SNARK includes the proof of the validity of every single transaction in the rollup block.
+For every rollup block, a zero-knowledge proof (SNARK) of the state transition is generated and verified by the mainchain contract.
+This SNARK proves the validity of every single transaction in the rollup block.
 Additionally, the public data update for every block is published over the mainchain network in the cheap `calldata`.

 #### zkSync features